radioxoma/micromanager-samples/README.md

 * Getting list of available properties and their allowed values
 * Video grabbing with opencv highgui
 * Efficient frame conversion with numpy (rgb32 to rgb, bgr)
+* Qt GUI (property browser)

 ## Setup

 ### Windows

-Install Micromanager from official site and add `C:\Program Files\Micro-Manager-1.4` to PYTHONPATH system variable.
+Install Micromanager from official website and add `C:\Program Files\Micro-Manager-1.4` to PYTHONPATH system variable.
 After that you can simple import micromanager's core:

     import MMCorePy

 ### Linux

 I made [Archlinux PKGBUILD](https://aur.archlinux.org/packages/micromanager-git/).
-Only MMCore and python 2 interface available.
+Only MMCore and python2 interfaces available.

-See test snippet at the end of PKGBUILD.
+See test snippet at the end of the PKGBUILD.

 ## Issues